Immiscible two-phase flow in porous media: Effective rheology in the continuum limit: Numerical results based on a dynamic network model

 In order to calculate $P_t$ for a system size $L$ we have adopted two different methods.
 For the first one we have assumed the mean-field solution from Sinha and Hansen \cite{sh12}, setting $\beta=2$ in equation (\ref{eq_nonlin}).
 For the second method, we keep $\beta$ free as a fitting parameter and the numerical results are fitted with equation (\ref{eq_nonlin}) with variables $P_t$, $M_{\beta}$ and $\beta$.
 We do not measure the crossover pressure $P_M$ where the non-linear relation (\ref{eq_nonlin}) is replaced by the Darcy law (\ref{eq_darcy}).
 As we have already observed at the end of Section II, this is not necessary when we determine $P_t$ and $M_\beta$.

 {\it Constant $\beta= 2$}: In the capillary force dominated region, if we assume $\beta=2$, we get from equation (\ref{eq_nonlin}) that

 when taking into account the sign of $\Delta P$ used in the simulation.
-Figures \ref{fig1}(b) and (e) shows how the pressure gradient $\Delta P$ behaves with $\sqrt{Q}$ for constant flow rate as well as constant pressure gradient respectively.
+Figures \ref{fig1}(b) and (e) show how the pressure gradient $\Delta P$ behaves with $\sqrt{Q}$ for constant flow rate and constant pressure gradient respectively.
 In both cases, we observe a straight line whose intercept on ordinate gives the value of $P_t$.
-As we increase $L$, the slope of the straight line as well as the intercept $P_t$ increases.
-The constant $M_{\beta}$ can be extracted from the slope of this straight line.\\
+As we increase $L$, the slope of the straight line as well as the intercept $P_t$ increases. $M_{\beta}$ can be extracted from the slope of this straight line.\\

-{\it $\beta$ as fitting parameter}: Next, we have kept $\beta$ as a free parameter and the numerical results are fitted with equation (\ref{eq_nonlin}).
+{\it $\beta$ as fitting parameter}: Next, we have kept $\beta$ as a free parameter and the numerical results are fitted with the equation (\ref{eq_nonlin}).
 The fitted results are shown by dotted lines in figure \ref{fig1}(c) and (f).
 The inset in the same figure shows the $\beta$ values for different system sizes.
-The variation in $\beta$ values shows that the the mean-field approximation is valid for our numerical results and $\beta$ has a value close to 2.0.
+The variation in $\beta$ values show that the mean-field approximation is valid for our numerical results and $\beta$ has a value close to 2.0.

-We now discuss the size effect of the thresholds pressure $p_t=P_t/L$.
-In figure \ref{fig2}(a) we show $p_t$ as a function of $L$ for constant pressure gradient $\Delta P$ for $\beta=2$, as well as when we keep $\beta$ as an independent fitting parameter.
-Figure \ref{fig2}(b) shows the same size effect but for both constant pressure drop $\Delta P$ or constant flow rate $Q$ while the exponent $\beta$ is treated as a fitting parameter rather than setting it equal to 2.
+We now discuss the size effect of the threshold pressure $p_t=P_t/L$.
+In figure \ref{fig2}(a) we show $p_t$ as a function of $L$ for constant pressure gradient $\Delta P$ for the following two cases: $\beta=2$, as well as when we keep $\beta$ as an independent fitting parameter.
+In both cases, a scale-free decay of $p_t$ is observed with $L$.
+Figure \ref{fig2}(b) shows the same power law decay for both constant $\Delta P$ and constant flow rate $Q$ with $\beta$ being treated as an independent fitting parameter.
 We find in all cases

 where $\alpha=0.55$.
-We will, however, demonstrate later on that $\alpha$ depends on the saturation $S_n$.
+We will, however, demonstrate later on that $\alpha$ depends on the saturation $S_w$.

 Another way of displaying the dependence of the threshold pressure $p_t$ on the system size $L$ is to plot the Darcy velocity $v$ as a function of $p-p_tL^\alpha$.
 We should then observe data collapse for different values of $L$.
 This is precisely what we observe in figure \ref{fig3}.
 We note that whether we keep the pressure drop $\Delta P$ or the flow rate $Q$ constant, the results are quite similar.
 In light of this behavior, we will only consider the constant pressure drop scenario in the following.
 We will also in the following keep $\beta$ as a free parameter.